jsquaredosquared/novocraft-sv-benchmarking/README.md

 ### `03_benchmark`

 This step uses `truvari bench` to compare each SV VCF file to the truth set to calculate the performance characteristics (recall, precision, F1 score).
-This workflow calculates the overall performance characteristics, as well as the performance characteristics by SVTYPE (DEL, DUP, INS, INV) and SVLEN (50-100, 100-500, 500-1000, 1000+).
+This workflow calculates the overall performance characteristics, as well as the performance characteristics by SVTYPE.

 The default `truvari bench` settings were used, with the following exceptions: